-While you're at university or college you'll have two main costs - your tuition fees and living costs.
+While you're at university or college you'll have two main costs - your tuition fees and your living costs.
 The main types of financial help available are grants and bursaries (which don't have to be paid back) and loans (which do).
-There is also extra help for students in special circumstances such as disabled students and students with children or adult dependents.
+There is also extra help for students in special circumstances such as disabled students and students with children or adult dependants.

-Help with tuition fees - Tuition Fee Loan
+Help with tuition fees

-Your university or college can charge you up to £9,000 a year for tuition fees and this loan helps cover that cost.

-You can get the amount your university of college charges you, up to £9,000.
+Tuition Fee Loan What is it for?
+Your university or college can charge you up to £3,375 a year for tuition fees and this loan helps cover that cost.
+How much can I get?
+You can get the amount your university of college charges you, up to £3,375.
+Do I have to pay it back?
+Yes, but not until you have left your course and are earning £15,000 or more a year.
+Anything else?
 The amount you're charged can vary between different universities and colleges and also different courses at the same university.
-There may be different fees in Scotland, Wales and Northern Ireland.

-If you decide to apply for a Tuition Fee Loan, check with your university or college what they are charging to make sure you ask for the right amount when you apply.

-We pay your Tuition Fee Loan directly to the university or college on your behalf.
+If you decide to apply for help with your tuition fees, check with your university or college direct to confirm the amount you will be charged to make sure you ask for the right amount when you apply.
+Fees are likely to increase by the rate of inflation in future years of your course.
+We pay your Tuition Fee Loan direct to the university or college on your behalf.

-Help with living costs - Maintenance Grant
+Help with living costs

-Helps with your living costs throughout the academic year (for example, food, books, travel and other expenses).

-You can get up to £3,250 depending on your household income.
+Help with living tosts Maintenance Grant What is it for?
+This is to help with your living costs throughout the academic year (for example, food, books, travel and other expenses).
+How much can I get?
+You can get up to £2,906 depending on your household income.
 The table below is a rough guide to how much you could get.

-Household income How much?

-£25,000 or less Maximum £3,250 grant

-Between £25,001 and £42,600 Partial grant, depending on your household income

-More than £42,600 No grant

-The amount of Maintenance Grant you receive will affect the amount of Maintenance Loan you can borrow.
+Household income How much? £25,000 or less Maximum £2,906 grant Between £25,001 and £50,020 Partial grant, depending on your household income More than £50,020 No grant The amount of Maintenance Grant you receive will affect the amount of Maintenance Loan you can borrow.
 We will reduce the amount of Maintenance Loan you can receive by £0.50 for every £1 of Maintenance Grant you are entitled to.
+Do I have to pay it back?
+No. Anything else?
 We usually pay the Maintenance Grant in three instalments, one at the start of each term, along with any Maintenance Loan.
 You can find out more about how your household income affects your entitlement in the booklet 'How You are Assessed and Paid' which is available on our website.

-www.direct.gov.uk/studentfinance

-student finance

 Special Support Grant

+The Special Support G

+income-related benef

+What is it for?

-The Special Support Grant replaces the Maintenance Grant for people who, as full-time students, can claim income-related benefits.
+irant replaces the Maintenance Grant for people who, as a full-time student, can claim its.
 You cannot receive both a Maintenance Grant and a Special Support Grant.

 The grant should help with extra course-related costs such as books, equipment, travel, or childcare.

 You could be eligible for a Special Support Grant if you: